 Brave New World Repertory Theatre, a Brooklyn-based company, reaches under-served audiences to promote a love of theatre, with re-imagined classics and brave new works that reflect our diverse community.
 BNW’s free-to-low-cost programs range from intimate readings to large outdoor productions, and cast unique and historic Brooklyn venues in a leading role.
 We seek to tell stories that celebrate life and explore social justice: stories that make us laugh, feel deeply, and find common ground.

-Over the past twelve years in Brooklyn, Brave New World Rep has carved out a site-specific niche presenting reenvisioned classics and works by Brooklyn playwrights.
+Over the past fourteen years in Brooklyn, Brave New World Rep has carved out a site-specific niche presenting reenvisioned classics and works by Brooklyn playwrights.
 The company was established in 2003 by founding artistic directors Claire Beckman, Amy Ilias and John Morgan (pictured), along with Christine Siracusa, Chris Lindsay-Abaire and Stuart Zagnit.

 In its first year the company developed a Salon Series, which invited audiences to staged readings of classic plays in living rooms across Brooklyn, and included dinner and wine.
 BNW’s first full production, The Importance of Being Earnest, took place in the MADARTS Studio art gallery in South Park Slope, which was reconfigured into a theater space.